dgroomes/my-software/README.md

      * ```shell
        brew install kcat
        ```
-14. Install Python 3 and do basic setup (consider installing from HomeBrew)
+14. Install Python 3 and do basic setup
+     * Note: Consider installing manually or using something like HomeBrew.
+There are pros and cons to each approach.
+       To install using HomeBrew, use the following command.
      * ```shell
        brew install python
        ```